IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 # Step-By-Step Instructions
 ----------------------

-VMWare Solutions, including the **Shared** plan and other tiers, are accessible through the <a href="https://cloud.ibm.com/vmware" target="_blank">VMware portal on IBM Cloud</a>.
+VMware Solutions, including the **Shared** plan and other tiers, are accessible through the <a href="https://cloud.ibm.com/vmware" target="_blank">VMware portal on IBM Cloud</a>.
 Be aware that if you provision a live VMware Shared instance using your *personal* IBM Cloud account, then your account (and credit card associated with that personal account) will be billed for the deployment.

 1. From the IBM Cloud dashboard, click the **VMware** tab from the left hand navigation menu, or alternatively search for ```VMware Solutions``` in the search bar.